R-Archila/DataProjects/README.md

 - Overview:
   This project analyzes the Loans dataset to predict repayment for loans lent out by clients at Lending Club.

--Libraries used:
+- Libraries used:
-  Pandas
+  Pandas,
-  Numpy
+  Numpy,
-  Seaborn
+  Seaborn,
-  Matplotlib
+  Matplotlib,
   Sklearn

 - Analysis: